Daksheswar Mahadev Temple

+History

+Establishment

+Daksheswar Mahadev Temple owes its existence to the benefaction of a prominent Gurjar queen from the Landaura Estate, located in the Landaura area of Uttarakhand.
+The Gurjar dynasty of Landaura is credited with not only establishing but also preserving and safeguarding this revered religious temple.

-The legend of Daksha
+Legend of Daksha

 As mentioned in the Mahabharata and other texts of Hinduism, King Daksha Prajapati, the father of Sati, Shiva's first wife, performed yajna at the place where the temple is situated.
 Although Sati felt insulted when her father did not invite Shiva to the ritual, she attended the yajna.
 She found that Shiva was being spurned by her father and she burnt herself in the Yajna Kunda itself.
 Shiva got angry and sent his Gaṇas, the terrible Virabhadra and Bhadrakali to the ritual.
 On the direction of Shiva, Virabhadra appeared with Shiva's ganas in the midst of Daksha's assembly like a storm wind and waged a fierce war with the gods and mortals present culminating in the beheading of Daksha, who was later given the head of a goat at the behest of Brahma and other gods.
 Much of the details of the Ashvamedha Yagna (Horse Sacrifice) of Daksha are found in the Vayu Purana.